Logical operators are special symbols that allow us to combine conditions and perform operations based on the result of those conditions.

 The &&

-(logical AND) operator is used to combine two boolean expressions.
-The entire expression is evaluated as true
+operator (logical AND) is used to combine two boolean expressions.
+The entire expression evaluates to true

 .